Writing prompts are powerful vessels for jumpstarting your creativity, and planting the seed for your next book idea.

 - Write about different styles of parenting, and how to identify which type you are.

 Fiction Creative Writing Prompts

-Now it’s time for the creative fun.
-Use these fiction creative writing prompts to explore new genres, practice your creative writing development through literary devices, and get inspired to venture off into a new fiction story.
+Now it's time for the creative fun.
+Use these fiction creative writing prompts to explore new genres, practice your creative writing development using literary device examples, and get inspired to venture off into a new fiction story.

 These fiction writing prompts are categorized based on genre, so you'll find topics for horror or thriller stories, romance writing prompts, historical fiction topics, Sci-Fi and fantasy prompts, and story starters.

-While we provide the prompts, it’s up to you to expand on your own ideas, create exciting plot twists, and fully develop your story setting and characters.
+While we provide the prompts, it's up to you to expand on your own ideas, create exciting plot twists, and fully develop your elements of setting and characters.

 16 Horror/Thriller Prompts